 In addition to the Procudo® System, LSP Technologies also offers custom laser peening solutions for manufacturing facilities, as well as laser peening services and application development.

 Laser peening produces measurable compressive residual stresses typically 1-2 mm deep below the metal surface.
 In some cases laser peening penetrates up to 12 mm below the surface.
 These deep compressive residual stresses counteract tensile stress on parts operating at high speed or subject to other forces that lead to corrosion and cracking.

-The energy level, spot size, and pulse width of the laser determine the Power Density in Laser Peening, is expressed as an equation in which Power Density is Gigawatts per square centimeter, which can also be expressed as Energy divided by the result of pulse width (in nano seconds) times the laser spot area in square centimeters.
+The energy level, spot size, and pulse width of the laser determine the Power Density in Laser Peening, which is expressed as an equation in which Power Density is Gigawatts per square centimeter.
+Power Density can also be expressed as Energy divided by the product of the pulse width (in nanoseconds) times the laser spot area in square centimeters.